top of page

 The Process Raw operation will add the End Transaction function just after the last request associated with the business process step:

-If the Add Common Timers option was selected, the Process Raw operation will wrap the normal timers described above with another timer designed to accumulate all steps with the same name, irrespective of the Timer ID or test case they belong to (so long as all scripts are in the same test):
+If the Add Common Timers option was selected, the Process Raw operation will wrap the normal timers described above with another timer designed to accumulate all steps with the same name, irrespective of the Timer ID or Test Case they belong to (so long as all scripts are in the same test).
+This improves the statistics reported in the LoadRunner Analysis report for those common transactions:

 If the Transfer Steps option was pressed, the Process Raw operation will identify steps with phase LI, TI, and LO and move them from Action.c to another action file depending on where specific text is located.
 Refer to here for more details.